Blazorade/Blazorade-Id/SimpleWasm/wwwroot/appsettings.json.md

 }
 ```

-- `metadatauri`: This is the URI to the metadata endpoint of your identity provider.
+- `discoverydocumenturi`: This is the URI to the discovery document of your identity provider.
 Replace `{URI}` with the actual URI.
 Blazorade ID will use this URI to automatically discover the authorization and token endpoints.
 - `clientid`: This is the client ID of your application registered with the identity provider.
 Replace `{string}` with your actual client ID.
 - `scope`: The default scope(s) used when acquiring access tokens in case you acquire access tokens without specifying the scopes to require.
 This setting is optional, and will default to `openid profile email` if not specified.
 Replace `{string}` with the appropriate scope for your application.